 If you have diabetes, you already have a lot to manage, like monitoring your blood sugar, taking medicines, adjusting your diet, and more.
 The last thing you want is to think about more possible complications, but unfortunately, you also have to be on the lookout for problems with your foot health.
 About half of people with diabetes suffer from nerve damage, and the legs and feet are most often affected.
 Nerve damage can cause you to lose all feeling in your feet, or worse.
-Not everyone experiences this, so we’ve outlined everything that you need to know about diabetic foot health -- just in time for National Diabetes Month(opens in a new tab).
+Not everyone experiences this, so we’ve outlined everything that you need to know about diabetic foot health -- just in time for (opens in a new tab).

 Risk Factors for Nerve Damage

 High blood sugar can lead to nerve damage called diabetic neuropathy.
 Anyone who has diabetes can suffer from nerve damage, but some things can put you at higher risk.
-Some of the risk factors for nerve damage include:
+Some of the for nerve damage include:

 - Having diabetes for a long time, especially if your blood sugar is at higher levels.